skoerfgen/ACMECert/README.md

 ## Description

-ACMECert is designed to help you to setup an automated SSL/TLS-certificate/renewal process with a few lines of PHP.
+ACMECert is designed to help you set up an automated SSL/TLS certificate/renewal process with just a few lines of PHP.

 It is self contained and contains a set of functions allowing you to: